BearyNatural/ObsidianVault/Swinburne Assessment/SAA/Assessment 1.md

 [ site to site vpn; workspaces; ec2 windows terminal; smtp secured port, block port 25; Port 587 Port 587: The standard secure SMTP port Modern email servers use port 587 for the secure submission of email for delivery.
 For example, if you use an email client software like Outlook or Apple Mail, it most likely is configured to use this port to send your messages. hybrid setup;

 [
-Amazon Elastic Compute Cloud (EC2) using Remote Desktop Protocol (RDP) would satisfy the requirements for Request #2 - Windows application server, as it can run on Windows with Microsoft products and services applications.
-A RDP license will be required however if more than 2 staff member will be accessing the service at one time.
-Utilisation of NACLs on the subnets will prevent emails being sent externally i.e. internal email will still be allowed.  https://aws.amazon.com/ec2/]
+Amazon Elastic Compute Cloud (EC2) using Remote Desktop Protocol (RDP) would satisfy the requirements for a Windows application server, as it can run on Windows with Microsoft products and services applications.
+A RDP license will be required however if more than 2 staff members will be accessing the service at one time.
+Utilisation of NACLs on the subnets will prevent emails being sent externally i.e. internal email will still be allowed.
+Security Groups will ensure the server is only accessible from the office.
+However the server will have access to the internet for updates, downloads etc.  EC2 can be reasonably cheap depending on the size that is required and further savings are available if on a savings plan and/or scheduled reserved instances.  https://aws.amazon.com/ec2/]

 Other notes: